 "I would like to see the WDC be more engaging with the equestrian community to investigate shared trail options instead of purely catering to walkers and cyclists.
 Keeping grass verges alongside roads for horses to safely be ridden without fear of traffic.
 Allowing horse riders access to parks and bush trails."
 (Raglan resident)

-Given the significant participation by Waikato District people and communities in active recreation, it is important to consider how to further support popular activities such as walking, running/jogging, recreational swimming and cycling.
+Given the significant participation by Waikato people and communities in active recreation, it is important to consider how to further support popular activities such as walking, running/jogging, recreational swimming and cycling.
 Like play spaces, spaces for active recreation enable physical activity opportunities for those with financial access barriers and time restraints that may preclude participation in more organised forms of activity, such as sport.

-Active Recreation Recommendations:
+Recommendations:

-Consider options to support safe walking, cycling, skateboarding and scootering routes near primary, intermediate and secondary schools to support sustained and increased active transport among young people.

-Consider ways to better connect parks and reserves, shared paths and cycleways to extend the active recreation network and enable active transitions between spaces for walkers, runners/joggers, horse riders, cyclists and those using skateboards and scooters.

-Continue to support

-connections between the

-Waikato District communities

-and the natural environment

-- lakes, rivers, bush - for active recreation, including the provision of cycling, walking/ running and hiking trails and safe access to natural bodies of water
+- Consider options to support safe walking, cycling, skateboarding and scootering routes near primary, intermediate and secondary schools to support sustained and increased active transport among young people. - Consider ways to better connect parks and reserves, shared paths and cycleways to extend the active recreation network and enable active transitions between spaces for walkers, runners/joggers, cyclists and those using skateboards and scooters. - Continue to support connections between the Waikato District communities and the natural environment lakes, rivers, bush for active recreation, including the provision of cycling, walking/running and hiking trails and safe access to natural bodies of water. - Undertake an active recreation space/facility stocktake to ensure existing network of active recreation facilities meet the needs of users (e.g., provision of seating, shade, amenities). - Consider provision for the horse-riding community

-Consider availability and access to on and off leash areas for dogs where people can safely recreate.

-Investigate the current provision of appropriate and accessible physical activities for senior adults with a focus on removing barriers and increasing facility usage.

-5.3 Sport
+Sport

 Sport has institutionalised rules, competition and conditions of play (e.g., time, space/boundaries, equipment).
 It has a formalised structure and a recognised representative body at a local club, regional, and/or national level.
 Participation in sport is typically defined by competition between people or teams to determine an outcome/winner.

-While sport is not participated in as frequently as play and active recreation by the young people and adults of Waikato District, it continues to be an important mode of physical activity that offers numerous benefits for participants - including social interaction and connection.
+While sport is not participated in as frequently as play and active recreation by the young people and adults of Waikato, it continues to be an important mode of physical activity that offers numerous benefits for participants - including social interaction and connection.